 Amazingly, it worked.
 Their numbers thinned.
 Soon we were able to go after the holdouts individually.
 It was almost poignant to see their flight path suddenly go into a tailspin in the moment before they vanished into the vacuum tube.

 We went through the whole house vanquishing the holdouts, double checking our work.
 We turned off every light in the house and then went room to room, flicking them back on, a surprise attack.

 In the end we sat quietly for a couple of minutes to savor our victory.
-Then we resumed the nighttime ritual of the past week, which is to sit on the floor of her room and do a jigsaw puzzle together.
+Then me and Evangeline resumed the nighttime ritual of the past week, which is to sit on the floor of her room and do a jigsaw puzzle together.
 I had never cared much for jigsaw puzzles but now I think they are the greatest thing.

 She is very good at them and claims that in school she is known as “The Puzzle Master.”

 The first couple of nights we did an easy one, but the previous night we ha struggled through a very complex map of the world.
 We finished it.
 Now, on the second night, and more familiar with the puzzle, some other layer was in play– I didn’t want to get too ahead of her; I wanted her to figure it out on her own .
 I held back.
 She in turn was almost reluctant to make too much progress.